-When approaching literary agents, you’ll want to include a query letter, a short description of your book, and a synopsis.
-If you’re wondering how you can write an outline, then the first thing you should know is that it should look professional.
+When approaching literary agents, you’ll want to include a query letter, a short book description, and a synopsis.
+That’s why you need to know how to write a book synopsis.

-A synopsis is essential because it will get an agent interested in your work.
+A synopsis is essential because it gets an agent interested in your work.
 It also helps them understand what they are getting into if they decide to represent you.
-Therefore, a synopsis should convey a book’s plot, characters, setting, tone, and theme.
+Therefore, a synopsis must convey a book’s plot, characters, setting, tone, and theme.

 What is a Book Synopsis?